Hofei90/pwm_fan_control_pi4/README.md

 # PWM Fan Control for Raspberry Pi 4

 __Beware, this is a rudimentairy implementation.
-Further features are planned, see 'Projekte'__
+Further features are planned, see 'GitHub Project Board'__

 ## Hardware
 A hardware schematic could be found in the folder 'doc'